 - making an appointment to receive the ashes in person.

-This usually occurs within eighteen to twenty-four months.
+Remains are usually returned within eighteen to twenty-four months.

 In some instances, cremated remains may not be available because of the nature of medical research.